anton-hangano/react-movie-db/README.md

 <h2>Features</h2>

-- Movie Database with searchbar fetching info from the API.
+- Movie Database with search bar fetching info from the API.
 - "Load More" button fetch results in Home Page and Search Results.
 - Movie information when you click the thumbnail.
-- "Home" button when you are in looking Movie Information throw the thumbnail.
+- "Home" button when you are looking Movie Information throw the thumbnail.
+- Use of PropTypes.
+- Implementation of sessionStorage to save information on the user side.

 <hr/>